 What To Do If Your Cat Ate String or Yarn

 If your cat consumed a stringed item, call your veterinarian for advice.
 At the very least, you'll need to monitor your cat for vomiting, poor appetite, changes in defecation, or lethargy.
 If you notice these or any other symptoms of illness, take your cat to your veterinarian immediately.

 Alternatives to Yarn

-While cats may love to play with yarn and other stringed items, there are much safer alternatives that you can provide to your feline friend at play time.
+While cats may love to play with yarn and other stringed items, there are much safer cat toys that you can provide to your feline friend at play time.
 Small stuffed toys, fake mice, small balls, and other toys that can be carried and batted around make great options for cats to play with.
 Cats should be supervised when playing with toys that include strings, like kitty wands or fishing poles.